What Is Tennis Elbow?

 The tears may put stress on the rest of your arm, making it painful to lift and grip things.
 If you don’t get treatment, the pain can last a long time.

 The most common symptom of tennis elbow is an ache on the outside of your elbow.
 Over time -- from a few weeks to a few months -- the ache turns into a constant pain.
 The outside of your elbow may be too painful to touch.
 The pain might go into your forearm and wrist.
 You may feel pain when doing nothing at all or with anything from holding a pen to opening a jar.

 You can have tennis elbow in one or both arms.

-Tennis Elbow Causes and Risk Factors
+What Are the Causes and Risk Factors of Tennis Elbow?

 Tennis elbow affects up to 3% of people, mostly between the ages of 30 and 50.